preservim/vim-markdown/README.md

 -   `g:vim_markdown_toc_autofit`

     Fit vertical TOC window to its contents.
 It will occupy half the screen, otherwise.
-Length will be turncated if longer than half the screen.
+Length will be truncated if longer than half the screen.

         let g:vim_markdown_toc_autofit = 1